 The minimum stay cost is £4,332.
 Sure it’s for 4 months, so a snip compared to Roam but if you are used to renting a nice room in Asia with OK wifi for a few hundred pounds a month that’s nearly two years rent for you.
 Their place in Canary Warf does shorter stays but starts at £80 a night.

-There are many more Coliving places that will be open from July 5th in the UK and have been open all the way through Corona.
-Most are based in in London, the minimum is £1,000 a month and are all about short term lets in terms of number of months for people working in London and not for travellers passing through.
+Many Coliving places in the UK will be open this winter and throughout the 3 tier system that is currently in place due to Corona.
+Many are based in London, the minimum is £1,000 a month and is all about short term lets in terms of the number of months for people physically working in London and not really for digital nomad travellers passing through.

-If you check out Nomadlist for the UK, you will see London gets a big whack whack on cost, as you have seen above.
-They calculate you need £3664.51 a month to live a Digital Nomad life in London.
-I am from London and think that’s a bit steep but yeah, it’s one of the most expensive places in the world you can choose to work remotely from … is that not the whole point you don’t have to pay crazy big city costs when working remotely?
+If you check out Nomadlist for the UK, you will see London gets a big whack whack on cost.
+They calculate you need £3114 a month to live a Digital Nomad life in London.
+I am from London and think that’s a bit steep but yeah, it’s one of the most expensive places in the world you can choose to work remotely from.
+Is that not the whole point?
+You don’t have to pay crazy big city costs when working remotely?